python-rapidjson/python-rapidjson/docs/dumps.rst

    :param int uuid_mode: how should :class:`UUID` instances be handled
    :param int bytes_mode: how should :class:`bytes` instances be handled
    :param int iterable_mode: how should `iterable` values be handled
+   :param int mapping_mode: how should `mapping` values be handled
    :param bool allow_nan: *compatibility* flag equivalent to ``number_mode=NM_NAN``
    :returns: A Python :class:`str` instance.